 If your printer does not have one, you can buy it as a third-party accessory or build your essential materials.
 Even plastic sheets draped on a frame made of plastic tubing will do just fine.

 The entire point of an enclosure is to isolate the build chamber from the environment’s cooling effects.
-This means that heat loss to the surroundings will keep to a minimum.
+This means that heat loss to the surroundings will be kept to a minimum.

 Printing in an enclosure may not be necessary for PLA, it’s always an available option if you’re having bed adhesion troubles.
 However, high-temperature filaments like ABS or Polycarbonate are almost impossible to use without an enclosure.